jaguart/kompl/doc/example-options.md

 The OPTIONS argument sets two main things:

-1. Placement and Size of the widget
+1. Placement and Size of the widget - where the widget appears and how big it is
-2. Presence of User Controls
+2. User Controls for the widget - enable the User to set their own size and placement preferences.

 ## Placement and Size